 My average daily budget for Thailand ended up at $45/day.
 Here is the breakdown:

+Budget accommodation: When it comes to cheap places to stay, Thailand can sometimes cost more simply due to where in the country you are.
 Back in Laos, I distinctly remember stressing about spending $6.25 per day on a private bungalow in 4000 Islands.
 For the same accommodation in Bottle Beach on Koh Phangan, I was paying double.
-The most I paid for a room in Thailand was $20, completely blowing my budget, considering I often found $2 accommodation in Cambodia.
+The most I paid for a room in Thailand when I was traveling on a shoestring was $20, completely blowing my budget, considering I often found $2 accommodation in Cambodia.

 That said, I was able to find decent and cheap dorms in Chiang Mai and Pai in northern Thailand for a mere $3-$4 nightly.

-My main transport issue was tuk-tuks and cabs.
-As a solo traveler, I often had to foot the entire bill.
+My main transport issue used to be tuk tuks and cabs, but now with Uber and Grab Taxi, it’s easier to get around without getting scammed on prices.
+As a solo traveler, I do often have to foot the entire bill, though.
 I found that in Laos and Cambodia, tuk-tuks would haggle.
 In Thailand, they preferred to wait until another tourist came along who would pay the asking price.
 Given that they’re trying to run a business themselves, I can’t fault them for this.
 However, it made it hard as a solo traveler to save my money.

-Tip: when possible, take motorbike taxis as they are the cheapest option.
+When possible, take songthaews, like from the airport in Chiang Mai or around old town.
+They’re only 20 baht per trip.
+Also, if you can’t take an Uber or songthaew, which are generally available only in larger towns, take motorbike taxis as they are the cheapest option.
 Always at least try to haggle, and don’t take a taxi that isn’t in a queue.
 If someone walks up to you, s/he is probably going to quote an outlandish rate.

 The food in Thailand is fantastic and very cheap.
+Regardless of my budget, I usually eat street food because it’s delicious, fresh, authentic, and is honestly the same thing you’ll get in a restaurant.
 One can easily eat at a night market, sampling several different eats, for just a few dollars.
 Generally, prices are not negotiable and the asking price should be paid.
 Prices run from around USD$1 for a dish like vegetarian pad thai, to $3 for a soup with beverage and rice, or $6 for fresh fish.

 Where Thailand gets expensive is alcoholic beverages.
 In Laos and Cambodia, beer runs about USD$1.
 In Thailand, however, $3 and higher per drink is quite typical.
 Cutting alcohol from your budget in Thailand could literally save hundreds.